-Met Éireann is reminding the public to be careful in the sun ahead of a spell of sunny weather across the country this weekend.
+Met Éireann is reminding the public to be careful in the sun after the hottest day of the year so far on Saturday.
 Here's how you can ensure your child is fully protected now and during the upcoming summer months.

 Playing and spending time outdoors is hugely important for our children but it is crucial that they are protected and safe in the sun because, compared with adults, children’s skin is much more vulnerable to the damaging effects of ultraviolet (UV) radiation from the sun.

 Children’s skin, especially up to the age of 3 years, has lower concentrations of the protective skin pigment melanin (as well as being responsible for tanning, it’s a pigment that gives skin, eyes, and hair their colour and provides some protection against sun damage).

 The outer layer of children’s skin is also thinner than those of adults.
 This allows UV radiation to penetrate more deeply through the layers of the skin.
 While skin cancer is rare in children, much of the UV damage that leads to it takes place in the early years of life.

 According to cancer.ie, getting sunburnt in childhood or adolescence can increase the risk of melanoma – the most serious form of skin cancer – in later life and people get most of their sun exposure before the age of 18.
 They cite skin cancer as the most common cancer in young people in Ireland aged 15 and 44 years of age.

 All children are at risk of UV damage, even those who tan easily.
 However, some children are more at risk, especially if they have:

 - Pale or freckled skin that does not tan or burns before it tans.

 - Red or fair hair.

 - A large number of moles